July 25, 2021

 Jesus is on a hillside above the lake.
 This is the only time in the entire Bible that this lake is called the Sea of Tiberias, acknowledging the Roman presence in Galilee.
 Jesus is alone with his disciples, and it is Passover time.
 This is the second of three Passovers mentioned in the gospel story, so we can assume these events happen somewhere in the middle of Jesus’ ministry.
 The crowd is on its way, but it is still in the distance.

 The setting for the second miracle story puts the disciples in a boat, at evening, headed back to Capernaum.
-Jesus has apparently missed the “all aboard that are going aboard!” call, so they are leaving without him.
-He’s up in the hills somewhere, out of sight.
+Jesus is up in the hills somewhere, out of sight.

 At the beginning of their time together, the disciples would have gone looking for him.
 Apparently, they’ve gotten used to having Jesus slip away alone from time to time, so they don’t bother to go get him.
 Besides, they really aren’t very far from Capernaum, and they probably figure Jesus can find his own way home.